anvil-works/saas-template/README.md

 4. Then click "+ select events" and select "customer.created" under events to listen for. <img src="https://anvil-website-static.s3.eu-west-2.amazonaws.com/templates/saas-template/searching-events.png" width="600px"/>
 5. From now on, this will call the `stripe_customer_created` function in your Anvil app's StripeFunctions module when a customer is created.
 Here's an image of the set-up webhook:</br><img src="https://anvil-website-static.s3.eu-west-2.amazonaws.com/templates/saas-template/webhook-setup.png" width="500px"/>

-#### Subscription Updated
+#### Subscription Created/Updated

 1. Add another endpoint in Stripe.
 2. Set the endpoint URL to your published app's URL with "\/_/api/stripe/stripe\_subscription\_updated" added to the end i.e. "https://my-saas.anvil.app/\_/api/stripe/stripe\_subscription\_updated"
-3. Then select "customer.subscription.updated" under events to listen for.
+3. Then select "customer.subscription.created" and "customer.subscription.updated" under events to listen for.
 4. From now on, this will call the `stripe_subscription_updated` function in the StripeFunctions Server Module every time a customer is created.

 <img src="https://anvil-website-static.s3.eu-west-2.amazonaws.com/templates/saas-template/finished-webhooks.png" width="600px"/>